keu/docs/software_versioned_docs/version-0.16/cli-install-windows-10.md

 If you have any issues with Docker, check out [Docker's Troubleshooting Guide for Windows](https://docs.docker.com/docker-for-windows/troubleshoot/).

 ### Step 3.
-Download the Astronomer Software CLI
+Download the Astronomer CLI

-Currently, Astronomer on Windows outside of WSL is only supported by Astronomer Software CLI versions 0.8 and beyond.
+Currently, Astronomer on Windows outside of WSL is only supported by Astronomer CLI versions 0.8 and beyond.

 You can download the latest version of the CLI [here](https://github.com/astronomer/astro-cli/releases/).